Skip to main content

 The Fundamental Distinction

-• Zcash encrypts the record
+• Zcash encrypts transaction data on-chain

-• Monero obfuscates the record
+• Monero obfuscates the sender among decoys

 When to Use Which